DePINNetwork/depin-sdk/docs/messagepack.md

 # Message Pack

-The Algorand protocol uses a modified message pack encoding for canonical messages used throughout the system.
+The DePIN Network protocol uses a modified message pack encoding for canonical messages used throughout the system.
 Details about [Canonical Messagepack](https://github.com/algorandfoundation/specs/blob/6996ac344158ca90a430bc8601fc29b150b0aa3f/dev/crypto.md#canonical-msgpack) can be found in the formal specification.
 What follows here are some of the implementation details that are useful to know.